oskardudycz/EventSourcing.NetCore/README.md

 For running the Event Store examples you need to have:

 1. .NET 5 installed - https://dotnet.microsoft.com/download/dotnet/5.0
-2. Postgres DB.
-You can get it by:
--   Installing [Docker](https://store.docker.com/search?type=edition&offering=community), going to the `docker` folder and running:
+2. [Docker](https://store.docker.com/search?type=edition&offering=community) installed.
+Then going to the `docker` folder and running:

 ```
 docker-compose up
 ```
--   Installing a most recent version of the Postgres DB (eg. from <https://www.postgresql.org/download/>).

 **More information about using .NET Core, WebApi and Docker you can find in my other tutorials:** [WebApi with .NET](https://github.com/oskardudycz/WebApiWith.NETCore)

-You can also watch my presentation "Practical Event Sourcing with Marten":
+You can also watch my presentation _"Practical Event Sourcing with Marten"_:

 <a href="https://www.youtube.com/watch?v=L_ized5xwww&list=PLw-VZz_H4iio9b_NrH25gPKjr2MAS2YgC&index=7" target="_blank"><img src="https://img.youtube.com/vi/L_ized5xwww/0.jpg" alt="Practical Event Sourcing with Marten (EN)" width="320" height="240" border="10" /></a>